hydrosoc/rhydro_EGU18/README.md

 Please refer to this course as:

 * Louise Slater, Claudia Vitolo, Shaun Harrigan, Tobias Gauster, Guillaume Thirel, & Alexander Hurley.
-(2019, January).
+(2018, April).
 Using R in Hydrology at EGU2018 (Version 1.0.1).
 Zenodo. http://doi.org/10.5281/zenodo.2554009

 **BibTeX**

 ```
 @misc{rhydro_EGU2018, title={Using R in Hydrology at EGU2018}, DOI={10.5281/zenodo.2554009}, abstractNote={<p>This repository contains all contributions to the <a href="https://meetingorganizer.copernicus.org/EGU2018/session/28914">short course</a> delivered at EGU 2018.
-Materials to this and other short courses can be found on the <a href="https://github.com/hydrosoc">YHS GitHub repository.</a></p>}, publisher={Zenodo}, author={Louise Slater and Claudia Vitolo and Shaun Harrigan and Tobias Gauster and Guillaume Thirel and Alexander Hurley}, year={2019}, month={Jan}}
+Materials to this and other short courses can be found on the <a href="https://github.com/hydrosoc">YHS GitHub repository.</a></p>}, publisher={Zenodo}, author={Louise Slater and Claudia Vitolo and Shaun Harrigan and Tobias Gauster and Guillaume Thirel and Alexander Hurley}, year={2018}, month={Apr}}
 ```